Br1sbane/test02/content/blog/Benefits_for_HR.md

 ##### **Audit**

 Instead of reviewing many copies of documents, auditors can receive access to the blockchain data and conduct a full audit instead of sampling.
 Blockchain makes data visible; transactions are traceable, approvals and payments are transparent and easy to reconstruct.
-As Blockchain is “immutable,” data cannot be overwritten or manipulated
+As Blockchain is “immutable,” data cannot be overwritten or manipulated.

 ##### **Real-time reporting**